charmed-kubernetes/bundle/fragments/k8s/core/README.md

 This action performs the following steps:

-- It creates a deployment titled 'microbots' comprised of 5 replicas defined during the run of the action.
+- It creates a deployment titled 'microbots' composed of 5 replicas defined during the run of the action.
 It also creates a service named 'microbots' which binds an 'endpoint', using all 5 of the 'microbots' pods.